How to Build a Log Cabin BaseJuly 20, 2017

 Remember to make provisions for roof overhangs around your building when you are constructing near trees, walls or any other boundaries.

-Don’t position the building directly against a wall or fence as you won’t be able to move around the building easily when applying treatment.
+Don’t position the building directly against a wall or fence.
+This as you won’t be able to move around the building easily when applying treatment.

 We recommend you should treat your log cabin as soon as it has been constructed as this will keep it protected from any potential water damage such as rot.